 In Wethersfield, CT

 Dana's teaching experience includes private students in general music and voice, both children and adults, and classroom general music and chorus for students in Kindergarten through high school.
-In addition to her private studio, she currently teaches voice at the Hartt Community Division in West Hartford, CT, the Kent School in Kent, CT, and the University of St. Joseph in West Hartford.
+In addition to her private studio, she currently teaches voice at the Hartt Community Division in West Hartford, CT.

 "My teaching philosophy revolves around individualized instruction, collaboration between teacher and student, and student independence.
 Overall, I want my students to understand their voices and how they work, to be able to assess themselves, and to be able to make vocal choices and improvements on their own as a result of our work together.

 I work with each student to tailor technical exercises to him/her and choose repertoire that is both technically useful and enjoyable.
 I also ask my students to evaluate how they make positive changes in their singing, what the changes feel or sound like, etc—so that they know how to re-create them later and turn them into a good, habitual technique.

 I also believe in honest communication with students; I make a routine of giving specific positive feedback as well as specific constructive feedback".